 If your site currently uses Date iCal 2, and you wish to upgrade to Date iCal 3 (to gain the advantages of its re-written Feeds parser plugin, and any other new features), please be aware that you must run the Drupal database update script after upgrading Date iCal.
 If you do not, you'll see errors mentioning "Missing Feeds Plugin", but you must not fix those manually.
 If you do, you'll get even more subtle problems later.

 For those who use Features to define your importers, please be sure to update those features after upgrading to Date iCal 3.x.

 NOTE TO USERS WHO IMPORT EVENTS USING FEEDS

-Please be aware that as of Feb 18, 2014, a bug in the Feeds module causes all events imported into your site via iCal feed to have blank dates.
+Please be aware that as of April 9, 2014, a bug in the Feeds module causes all events imported into your site via iCal feed to have blank dates.
 Fortunately, there is a patch for the Feeds module, available here, which fixes this problem.
 Please use Feeds 2.0-alpha8 with this patch applied in order to avoid problems with date fields.
 You must not use a dev snapshot of Feeds, as it will not be compatible with Date iCal.